Finite-Time Analysis of Natural Actor-Critic for POMDPs: Conclusion

 \section{Conclusion}

 In this paper, we proposed a natural actor-critic method for POMDPs, which employs an internal state for memory compression, and a multi-step TD learning algorithm for the critic.
-We established bounds on the sample complexity and memory complexity of the proposed NAC method.
-An important open question is the investigation of optimizing the internal state representation (e.g., by using a recurrent neural networks) to achieve a better sample complexity and inference error.
+We established bounds on the sample complexity and memory complexity of the finite-state NAC method.
+Our analysis shows that under ergodicity and concentrability coefficient conditions, sliding-window NAC with sufficiently large window-length can achieve global optimality up to the function approximation error.
+On the other hand, compared to their MDP counterparts, these conditions are considerably stronger, which underlines the difficulty of solving POMDPs.